Woman Insists Her ‘Sexual Activity’ In Dog Video Is Worded All Wrong In Court

 She admitted to having the indecent pictures of the children and pleaded guilty to two counts of possessing pornographic material between the months of February 2016 and April 2017.

 She was also very remorseful for what she had done, which the judge pointed out in court before handing down her sentence.
-Taking Cairne’s remorse into consideration, along with the fact that she had no previous conviction, the judge said:
+Taking Cairne’s remorse into consideration, along with the fact that she had no previous conviction, the judge said as follows.

 “I’m prepared to take into account there were not a large number of images and you’ve got no previous convictions, so I am not today going to deprive you of your liberty.”